Today’s Family Debt

 TOO MUCH DEBT HELPED trigger the 2008 financial crisis.
 Some 15 years later, the picture is much brighter.
 Here’s what the latest statistics tell us:

 - Every three months, the Federal Reserve Bank of New York puts out a report on household debt.
 Borrowing had soared ahead of 2008’s financial crisis, only for American families to shed debt in the years that followed, as they paid back the money they borrowed and also defaulted on loans.
 Recent data are more reassuring.
 Today, families are carrying 53% more debt than a decade ago, outpacing the 32% inflation rate for the same period, but not to an alarming degree.

-- According to the New York Fed, Americans have an average $49,600 of loans outstanding, including mortgage debt, home equity loans, car loans, credit card debt and student loans.
+- According to the New York Fed, Americans have an average of $60,690 of loans outstanding, including mortgage debt, home equity loans, car loans, credit card debt and student loans.
 That might seem modest given the large mortgages often needed to buy homes in major East and West Coast cities.
 But remember, homes are substantially cheaper in many parts of the country, plus the average is influenced by retirees with little or no debt and by the third of American households that don’t own a home and hence have no mortgage.

 - Margin borrowing is often viewed as an indicator of investors’ appetite for risk.
-As of year-end 2017, there was $642.8 billion in margin debt outstanding.
-That’s up 21% from year-end 2016’s $529.4 billion and up 113% from year-end 2011’s $301.6 billion.
+As of January 2023, there was $641 billion of margin debt outstanding, down from $830 billion a year earlier.

-Blog: Debt: 10 Questions to Ask
+Articles: Debtor’s Dozen and Debt: 10 Questions to Ask